accoffin12/-streaming-05-smart-smoker/README.md

                 food_A_temp = row[2]
                 food_B_temp = row[3]
 ```

-A time and date split was performed as the data could not be transformed into a Unix format, it did not contain seconds which is required to use this format.
-Next each of the three queues were given specific messages to recieve.
+A time and date split was performed as the data could not be transformed into a Unix format, it did not contain seconds required to use this format.
+Next, each of the three queues was given specific messages to receive.
 Each message contains the following information and a logger to track the message.

 ```
  # Created for smoker_temp, using encode which encodes the data as a binary output